Anti-Correlated Noise in Epoch-Based Stochastic Gradient Descent: Implications for Weight Variances in Flat Directions: Background

 In the realm of SGD as opposed to full gradient descent, we introduce noise, denoted as $\Vec{\delta g}_k(\Vec{\theta}) \coloneqq \Vec{g}_k(\Vec{\theta}) - \Vec{\nabla}L(\Vec{\theta})$, with a covariance matrix $\vec{C}(\Vec{\theta}) \coloneqq \textrm{cov}\bigl(\Vec{\delta g}_k(\Vec{\theta}), \Vec{\delta g}_k (\Vec{\theta})\bigr)$.
 The noise covariance matrix is known to be proportional to the gradient sample covariance matrix $ \Vec{C_0}(\Vec{\theta}) \coloneqq \frac{1}{N-1} \sum_{n=1}^N \Vec{\nabla}\left[ l(\vec{\theta}, x_n) - L(\Vec{\theta}) \right]\Vec{\nabla}^\top\left[ l(\vec{\theta}, x_n) - L(\Vec{\theta}) \right]$.
 A detailed derivation of this relation, particularly for the case of drawing without replacement, is provided in \cref{sec:appendix_corr_calc}.

-Our primary focus lies on the asymptotic or limiting covariance matrix of the weights $\vec{\Sigma} \coloneqq \textrm{cov}\bigl(\Vec{\theta}_k, \Vec{\theta}_k\bigr)$.
-That means we are interested in the covariance computed over an infinite run of SGD optimization, and not the covariance for a fixed update step $k$ computed over multiple runs of SGD optimization (see \cref{sec:appendix_limit_definition}).
+As in previous studies, our primary theoretical focus is on the asymptotic -- or limiting -- covariance matrix of the weights, denoted by $\vec{\Sigma} \coloneqq \textrm{cov}\bigl(\Vec{\theta}_k, \Vec{\theta}_k\bigr)$.
+This means we are interested in the covariance computed over an infinite run of SGD optimization, rather than the covariance at a fixed update step $k$ computed over multiple runs of SGD (see \cref{sec:appendix_limit_definition}).

-To better understand and explain the behavior of the weight variances, we further examine the covariance matrix of the velocities $\vec{\Sigma_v} \coloneqq \textrm{cov}\bigl(\Vec{v}_k, \Vec{v}_k\bigr)$, hypothesize that these two matrices commute, and proceed to explore their ratio $ \vec{\Sigma} / \vec{\Sigma_v}$.
-The eigenvalues of this matrix ratio are denoted as $\tau_i$ because, under general assumptions, they equate to the velocity correlation time of the corresponding eigendirection (see \cref{sec:theory_corr_time}).
+To better understand the behavior of the weight variances, we further examine the covariance matrix of the velocities, $\vec{\Sigma_v} \coloneqq \textrm{cov}\bigl(\Vec{v}_k, \Vec{v}_k\bigr)$.
+We then explore the ratio of the weight variance to the velocity variance in any given direction, which we denote as $\tau_i$.
+Under general assumptions, this ratio equates to the velocity correlation time of the corresponding direction (see \cref{sec:theory_corr_time}).